Arlington Tree Action Group calendar

 Best things to do: attend meetings, speak up, and/or email!

-Comment on issues that affect trees and land at County Board meetings and/or email comments to County Board email@example.com, County Manager Mschwartz@arlingtonva.us and Vincent Verweij, urban forester Department of Parks and Recreation firstname.lastname@example.org.
-Even as simple a comment as “respect the need for land and mature trees” helps.
+Comment on issues that affect trees/land at County Board meetings and/or comments to County Board email@example.com, County Manager Mschwartz@arlingtonva.us and Urban Forester Vincent Verweij, firstname.lastname@example.org.
+Even a simple comment as “respect need for land and mature trees” helps.

 Below is a selection of open meetings.